-This Whole Roasted Cauliflower with Tahini Sauce is a show-stopping dish that is easy to make, with just 15 minutes of prep, and is SO delicious-we've been making it on weekly rotation!
-Served as a main or side, this vegan recipe is sure to impress.
+This Whole Roasted Cauliflower with Tahini Sauce is a show-stopping dish that is easy to make with just 15 minutes of prep, and it's so delicious, we've been putting it on weekly rotation!
+Served as a main or side, this vegan recipe is sure to impress with its smoky, savory spices and creamy lemon tahini sauce.

 FEATURED COMMENT: